Azambuja Rail Line

 Unless you like a rawish egg in your soup, "sopa alentejana" is to be avoided.
 Sweets include "mousse de chocolate" (chocolate mousse), "arroz doce" (rice pudding) and "pudim flan" (crème caramel).
 Sadly home-made versions of swets are giving way to commercial products in many restaurants.
 House wines ("vinho de casa") are generally very satisfactory and cheap (prices have more than quadrupled in the new millennium and typically are around 15 Euros in 2019).

 The Pingo Doce supermarket chain has opened small to moderately sized food-based supermarkets at the Metro stations of Santa Apolónia and Cais do Sodré.
 These are modern and well stocked and particularly useful as they have long hours.
 The Santa Apolónia shop, for example, stays open till 2300 hours.
 In central Lisbon there is a useful but small supermarket at the southern end of the Rua dos Correeiros (open to 7.30pm), which is one of the roads parallel to the Rua Augusta in the Baixa district.

 In Cascais, the Jumbo hypermarket lies just across the coast road (Estrada Marginal) from Cascais railway station and is open for long hours.
 It also stocks a good range of CDs and has an excellent newspaper shop.
 Even closer to the Cascais station is the new Cascais Villa complex which has fast-food outlets on its top floor and fashion, music and other shops on the lower floors.
 There is also a Jumbo at the Amoreiras shopping centre in north west Lisbon.

-For a massive range of books, CDs, DVDS etc visit FNAC whose entrance is at the foot of the Rua Garrett, where it meets the Rua do Carmo and the Rua Nova de Almada and it is open late at night.
+For a massive range of books, CDs, DVDS etc, visit FNAC whose entrance is at the foot of the Rua Garrett, where it meets the Rua do Carmo and the Rua Nova de Almada and it is open till late at night.